IK-AVI/doctest/bli-guides/bli-whats-new.md

 Out of the box, _BeoLiving Intelligence_ has free remote access control of the current installation.

-## Firmware upgrade to PRO version
+## BeoLiving Intelligence PRO License

 After purchasing _BeoLiving Intelligence_, controller capabilities are limited.
-Only control of Bang & Olufsen NetworkLink products are fully supported.
-To obtain full integration with all supported Home Automation systems and all other features that _BeoLiving Intelligence_ offers, a payment to _Khimo.com_ must be done for an automatically firmware upgrade (_PRO_ version) of your controller.
+Only control of _Bang & Olufsen NetworkLink_ products are fully supported.
+To obtain full integration with all supported Home Automation systems and all other features that _BeoLiving Intelligence_ offers, a license payment to _Khimo.com_ must be done for an automatically upgrade of your controller to _PRO_ version.

 ## New _BeoLiving App_

 _BeoLiving Intelligence_ comes with the new _BeoLiving App_ (successor of the _BeoLink 2_ app) for an extensive, full and easily control of your building controller configuration.

-## Easily linking with Alexa, Google Home and IFTTT
+## Easily linking with Alexa and IFTTT

 Without any _user_ / _password_ to remember, link with 3rd party cloud services is done scanning a _QR_ code with _BeoLiving App_ or just inserting an alphanumeric hash in it.
 For legacy purposes, previous linking method is available for _BeoLink Gateway_ users.